munificent/craftinginterpreters/book/strings.md

 more than once, that expression gets evaluated multiple times.

 That's bad if the expression has side effects.
-If we put the body of `isObjType()` into the macro definition and then you did, say:
+If we put the body of `isObjType()` into the macro definition and then you did, say,

 ```c
 IS_STRING(POP())
 ```

-Then it would pop two values off the stack!
+then it would pop two values off the stack!
 Using a function fixes that.

 As long as we ensure that we set the type tag correctly whenever we create an Obj of some type, this macro will tell us when it's safe to cast a value to a